openfl/OpenFLDevelopersGuide/keyboard-input/using-the-ime-class.md

 The IME class lets you manipulate the operating system’s IME within OpenFL.
 Using Haxe, you can determine the following:

-• If an IME is installed on the user&#039;s computer (Capabilities.hasIME)
+• If an IME is installed on the user's computer (Capabilities.hasIME)

 • If the IME is enabled or disabled on the user’s computer (IME.enabled)